marisahunziker/privacy_fs25/README.md

 ## Privacy Preserving Movie Recommender System

 This project was developed for the course *Privacy-Preserving Methods for Data Science and Distributed Systems* by Isabel Wagner at the University of Basel, spring semester 2025.
+For the hand-in I included all files necessary to run the scripts, including the raw and processed datasets, as well as the data gathered during training and the final models, which I present in my report.

 ### Description